encrystudio/intently-nlu/README.md

 ## State

-Currently in phase 1: planning
+Currently in phase 2: Pre-Alpha
-Documentation is missing or not complete!
+The library may work, but is not ready for production.

 ## About